praveen576232/Vscode_react_extention/README.md

-# react-easy-snnipate
+# react-easy-snippet
-This extention will be create a javascript file and .css fille so esaly and also write a rfce snnipate while createing the .js file.
+This extention will be create a javascript file and .css fille so esaly and also write a rfce snippet while createing the .js file.